dantullis/spring-login-annot/README.md

 Now open Spring Tool Suite and create a new workspace.
 Point the workspace to the `WORKSPACE_FOLDER` listed above.

 ### PROJECT DOWNLOAD
 Now you will download the project.
-Yo have two ways to do this.
+You have two ways to do this.
 If you have a local installation of git, you can do it by simply cloning this repository:

 ```
     cd to WORKSPACE_FOLDER